Maleye N'Doye

-Maleye N'Doye (born August 19, 1980) is a Senegalese professional basketball player for BBC Nyon of the Swiss Basketball League.
+Maleye N'Doye (born August 19, 1980) is a Senegalese professional basketball coach and former player who is the head coach for BBC Nyon of the Swiss Basketball League.
 He is a member of the Senegalese national team, where he participated at the 2014 FIBA Basketball World Cup.

 N'Doye joined BBC Nyon in 2018.
 He re-signed with the team on August 6, 2020.